-Activated carbons are prepared from the stem parts of Achyranthes aspera and Allamanda blanchetii plants and are investigated as adsorbents for the removal of malachite green dye from contaminated water.
-Various extraction conditions such as pH, initial concentration of dye, adsorbent dosage, temperature, agitation time and presence of co-ions are optimized for the maximum possible extraction of the dye.
-For analyzing the combined effect of these parameters on the removal efficiency of the adsorbents, a statistical optimization modelling is adopted.
-The adsorbents developed are characterized and the adsorption abilities are observed to be 40.0 mg/g and 53.0 mg/g for the active carbons of Achyranthes aspera and Allamanda blanchetii plants respectively.
-The mechanism of adsorption is studied using various isotherm models and found that Freundlich model describes well the adsorption process.
-Thermodynamic studies reveal the endothermic and spontaneous nature of physisorption.
-The kinetics of adsorption is well defined by the pseudo-second-order model.
-Desorption and regeneration studies of the spent adsorbents indicate that the percentage of extraction has not come down below 80.0% even after five regenerations for both the adsorbents.
-The validity of the methods developed are tested with real dye polluted industrial effluent samples.
+Activated carbons were prepared from the stem parts of Achyranthes aspera and Allamanda blanchetii plants and were investigated as adsorbents for the removal of malachite green dye from contaminated water.
+Various extraction conditions such as pH, initial concentration of dye, adsorbent dosage, temperature, agitation time and presence of co-ions were optimized for the maximum possible extraction of the dye.
+For analyzing the combined effect of these parameters on the removal efficiency of the adsorbents, statistical optimization modelling was adopted.
+The adsorbents developed were characterized and the adsorption abilities were observed to be 40.0 mg/g and 53.0 mg/g for the active carbons of Achyranthes aspera and Allamanda blanchetii plants respectively.
+The mechanism of adsorption was studied using various isotherm models and it was found that the Freundlich model describes well the adsorption process.
+Thermodynamic studies revealed the endothermic and spontaneous nature of physisorption.
+The kinetics of adsorption were well defined by the pseudo-second-order model.
+Desorption and regeneration studies of the spent adsorbents indicated that the percentage of extraction has not come down below 80.0% even after five regenerations for both the adsorbents.
+The validity of the methods developed are tested with real dye-polluted industrial effluent samples.